"Multiplicity ought not to be posited without necessity."

 — Occam's Razor

-> Why Split Flow: One Split Flow pump can do the work of two standard pumps, at significant energy and cost savings.
+One Split Flow pump can do the work of two standard pumps, at significant energy and cost savings.
 The patented Split Flow feature allows the use of smaller motors, thus lowering electricity usage.
 Less kilowatt consumption means less draw on the electricity plants that power the pump fleet.
 This means less carbon dioxide emissions — whether it is from the burning of coal or even the relatively clean natural gas, the main feedstocks for power plants.
 Use of the Split Flowpumps results in an annual kW saving of about $25,000.

-> In a nutshell: Split Flow technology can be applied to save significant capital and operating costs for API pump installations.
+Split Flow technology can be applied to save significant capital and operating costs for API pump installations.
 This savings is enjoyed by the refiner, the customer and the environment.
 Quite simply, Split Flow is a more efficient pump selection for dual service applications.
 It saves energy, and thus reduces carbon emissions.
 Split Flow™ API centrifugal pumps provide a solution to oil refiners.

-Welcome to SplitFlow.com.
+Welcome to SplitFlow Pumps.com.